Language Course Development Grants

 - Funding of international travel is contingent upon the approval of the U.S. Department of Education.
 If the grant is used to pay for airfare, the traveler must comply with the Fly America Act, which requires traveling as far as possible on a U.S. carrier.

 - To obtain an approval for an international trip, the applicant needs to submit a Travel Authorization request at least 40 days prior to the departure date to the U.S Department of Education through the Carolina Asia Center.
 The traveler must not purchase the air ticket prior to the approval of the trip by the U.S. Department of Education.
 A final draft itinerary must be shared with the Associate Director of the Carolina Asia Center who will submit a Travel Authorization request on behalf of the traveler along with the details: 1) purpose of the trip 2) amount requested and 3) what the Title VI funding will cover for the trip.

-- The reimbursement for the grant implementation must be claimed by August 14, 2019, or an extension for the grant implementation must be requested from the Carolina Asia Center.
+- The reimbursement for the grant implementation must be claimed by the date specified, or an extension for the grant implementation must be requested from the Carolina Asia Center.

 - Faculty members are required to report on any changes in curriculum or publications as a result of the grant.